YEOWEIHNGWHYELAB/2D-Self-Driving-Car-Python3/README.md

 # 2D_Self_Driving_Car_Python_3

+This is my first Python project, so be ready for tons of issue.

 Warning: This application is far from perfect and have some issues that are yet to be solved...
 - Do not use the Override function when you are training the AI.
 - The Cosine Rule sometimes return a domain error.